dwbapst/PaleoSoc_phylo_short_course_2019/index.md

 &nbsp;
 &nbsp;

-The 2019 Paleontological Society Short Course, ***Quantitative Methods in Phylogenetic Paleobiology***, will beheld on conjunction with the 2019 Geological Society of American Annual Meeting in Phoenix, Arizona.
+The 2019 Paleontological Society Short Course, ***Quantitative Methods in Phylogenetic Paleobiology***, will be held in conjunction with the 2019 Geological Society of American Annual Meeting in Phoenix, Arizona.
 This short course is organized by Sandra Carlson, Peter Wagner, April Wright, Laura Soul, David Wright, David Bapst, and Rachel Warnock.

-In the past decade, there has been considerable of Bayesian methods for inferring phylogenetic relationships, involving probabilistic models of phenotypic character evolution, and new 'tip-dating' approaches for inferring dated phylogenies containing fossils as operational tip taxa, particularly those that use a method that accounts for the incomplete sampling of the fossil record, known as the *Fossilized Birth-Death Model*.
+In the past decade, there has been considerable development and implementation of Bayesian methods for inferring phylogenetic relationships with probabilistic models of phenotypic character evolution, and new 'tip-dating' approaches for inferring dated phylogenies containing fossils as operational tip taxa.
+In particular,  that accounts for the incomplete sampling of the fossil record, known as the *Fossilized Birth-Death Model*.
 The 2019 Paleontological Society Short Course will be a day-long workshop-style short course that will feature not just lectures about methodological advances, but also hands-on exercises for the audience members to perform on their laptop computers.

 ## When and Where